ArduPilot/ardupilot_wiki/common/source/docs/common-servo.rst

 -  the servo can be triggered from the ch7 or ch8 auxiliary switch on Copter
--  if you wish the servo to move to one position, delay for a moment then return to it's original position this can all be accomplished with a single mission command
+-  if you wish the servo to move to one position, delay for a moment then return to its original position this can all be accomplished with a single mission command
 -  the location and attitude of the copter will be recorded to the dataflash each time the servo is triggered